 Will you run a credit report for me?

-Yes, but it costs $25 per person.
+Yes, at my cost.
 I use a service called Credit InfoNet which uses Transunion and Experian.
 If you additionally want Equifax (who in January of 2018 made national news for interfering with customer privacy via online hacking) or any other random credit-report service, you may run and pay for it yourself and provide me a copy of any additional creditors to include.

 Can I make payments to you?
 How does that work?

 How long do I have to pay you the entire amount?

 What happens to money I give you other than the filing fee and other costs?